Bhutan Thunder Dragon Ride

 Sleeping bag liner (optional)

-Mattresses are provided for the 2 nights camping on this trip, along with 5-6 blankets per person and pillows.
+Mattresses are provided for the 2 nights camping on this trip, along with a sleeping bag, blankets and pillows.
 As there are always concerns with excess weight on the internal flights, you do not need to bring a sleeping bag for the camping.
-We do suggest that you bring a lightweight sleeping bag liner to use under the blankets provided.
+We do suggest that you bring a lightweight sleeping bag liner.

 PERSONAL TOOLS AND SPARES